|Authority to Travel||Air Travel|

-Note: If the travel authorization is being submitted inside of 7-10 business days, a cash advance request cannot be guaranteed.
+Note: If the travel authorization is being submitted outside of 7-10 business days, a cash advance request cannot be guaranteed.

 Students and Employees are not to share rooms with each other.
 Employee lodging is accounted for in a different manner than it is for students, as required by the Board of Regents.
 Further, while student lodging can be handled through the Procurement Office, employee lodging cannot.
 The Procurement Office can under no circumstance pay for employee lodging via a Purchase Order or P-Card.
 An e-Procurement requisition should be completed for student lodging, with a list of students, dates of travel, hotel contact information, etc... provided in or attached to the e-Procurement requisition.

-Employees may obtain a travel cash advance, submit a check requisition made payable to the hotel, and/or pay out of pocket to be reimbursed via an expense report to cover lodging expenses.
+Employees must submit a check requisition made payable to the hotel, or pay out of pocket to be reimbursed via an expense report to cover lodging expenses.
 Employee lodging may not be processed through Procurement or placed on a P-Card.

-At the completion of any authorized University travel an expense report should be prepared when actual expenses were incurred, for which a cash advance was not received.
-The Travel Expense Report Form should be filled out completely and submitted along with all receipts (excluding meal receipts), itineraries, and post-travel forms (Title III only).
+At the completion of any authorized University travel an expense report should be prepared when actual expenses were incurred.
+The Travel Expense Report Form should be filled out completely and submitted along with all itemized receipts (excluding meal receipts), itineraries, and post-travel forms (Title III only).

 Non-Employee Reimbursements (Per Diem)

 The allowable per diem rate for non-employee travel is the same as the per diem rate for in-state travel for non-high cost areas regardless of location origin and/or destination.
 Thus, the per diem rate reimbursable for meals of non-employees is limited to $28 per day.
 For more information, see our Travel Expense Reimbursement policy & procedure.